 The best part about Corsair’s iCUE software and supporting hardware isn’t just that they offer in-depth customization, but that there are certified partners who can set it all up for you.
 Chillblast is one such partner, selling certified Corsair iCUE gaming PCs as one of just a handful of awarded system builders in the UK.

-Don't be intimidated by all the options for RGB lighting, custom profiles, and performance control.
-Chillblast can build you a gaming PC that is customized exactly how you like it, so the first time you turn it on it looks, and plays, just how you want it.
-Just give us a call and our dedicated team of expert system builders will be able to craft something that's exactly to your needs and tastes, complete with any synchronized lighting you desire.
+Don’t be intimidated by all the options for RGB lighting, custom profiles, and performance control.
+Chillblast can build you a gaming PC that is customised exactly how you like it, so the first time you turn it on it looks, and plays, just how you want.
+Just give us a call and our dedicated team of expert system builders will be able to craft something that’s exactly to your needs and tastes, complete with any synchronised lighting you desire.